MBABHISHEK/IOT/README.md

 This README provides an overview of the practical sessions conducted as part of the course.
 Each week includes a list of programs and the corresponding hours allocated.

-## Week 1: Microcontroller Experiments using Arduino or MSP430 (2 Hours)
-1. Temperature sensor
-2. Humidity sensor
-3. Flame sensor
-4. Big sound/small sound sensor

-## Week 2: SOC Experiments using Raspberry PI or Ordroid Xu4 (2 Hours)
-1. Touch sensor
-2. Tracking sensor
-3. Tap sensor

-## Week 3: SOC Experiments using Raspberry PI or Ordroid Xu4 (2 Hours)
-1. Mercury tilt switch
-2. Laser emitter
-3. Ball switch

-## Week 4: SOC Experiments using Raspberry PI or Ordroid Xu4 (2 Hours)
-1. Button
-2. IR emitter

-## Week 5: SOC Experiments using Raspberry PI or Ordroid Xu4 (2 Hours)
-1. Shock sensor
-2. Rotary encoder

-## How to Use
+## 1: Microcontroller Experiments using Arduino or MSP430
+a.Temperature Based Sensor.
+b.FIRE SENSOR.
+c.HEART BEAT SENSOR.

+## 2.Microcontroller Experiments using Arduino or MSP430:
+a.
+Humidity sensor
+b.
+Big sound/small sound sensor

+## 3.Microcontroller Experiments using Arduino or MSP430:
+a.
+Touch sensor
+b.
+Tracking sensor
+c.
+Tap sensor

+## 4.Microcontroller Experiments using Arduino or MSP430:
+Control and communication Experiments
+a.
+Mercury tilt switch
+b.
+Laser emitter
+c.
+Ball switch

+## 5.Microcontroller Experiments using Arduino or MSP430:
+a.
+Button
+b.
+IR emitter
+c.
+Shock sensor
+d.
+Rotary encoder

+## 6: Microcontroller Experiments using Arduino or MSP430:
+Display and I/O interfacing
+ a.
+LED flash light
+ b.7-segmented display
+ c.
+Joystick
+ d.
+RGB LED

+## 7:Microcontroller Experiments using Arduino or MSP430:
+ a.
+SMD RGB LED
+ b.
+7-color LED
+ c.
+Two color LED
+ d.
+IR receiver

+ ## 8:SOC Experiments using Raspberry PI or Ordroid Xu4: 2
+ a.
+Temperature sensor
+ b.
+Humidity sensor
+ c.
+Flame sensor
+ d.
+Big sound/small sound sensor

+ ## 9:SOC Experiments using Raspberry PI or Ordroid Xu4:
+ a.
+Touch sensor
+ b.
+Tracking sensor
+ c.
+Tap sensor

+ ## 10:SOC Experiments using Raspberry PI or Ordroid Xu4:
+Control and communication Experiments
+a.
+Mercury tilt switch
+b.
+Laser emitter
+c.
+Ball switch

+## 11:SOC Experiments using Raspberry PI or Ordroid Xu4:
+ a.
+Button
+ b.
+IR emitter

+ ## 12.SOC Experiments using Raspberry PI or Ordroid Xu4:
+a.
+Shock sensor
+b.
+Rotary encoder

 - Clone this repository to your local machine.
 - Navigate to the respective week's folder to access the programs.
 - Follow the instructions provided in the individual program files for setup and execution.